-"Learning to Work It Out" is a 10-lesson soft skills program designed to help individuals with multiple barriers to employment gain confidence, people skills, and insights needed to transition into the world of work.
+"Learning to Work It Out" (newly revised in 2015) is a 12-lesson soft skills program designed to help individuals with multiple barriers to employment gain confidence, people skills, and insights needed to transition into the world of work.

 LWIO helps participants:

-(1) Understand how self-defeating personal beliefs keep them from taking risks needed for success.
-(2) Improve interpersonal work readiness skills such as emotional self-management, communication, and problem solving.
+(1) Set relevant goals for self-improvement, understand conflict, and recognize how their own personal beliefs and behaviors keep them from finding success.
+(2) Improve interpersonal work readiness skills such as self-management, dealing with criticism, expressing concerns, and problem solving.

 3 Beginning to Work It Out: For At-Risk Youth/Young Adults

 "Beginning to Work It Out" is a 10-lesson soft skills program designed to help at-risk youth and young adults develop the people skills and personal insights needed to transition from adolescence to a life of work.

 (1) Understand how their personal beliefs, especially attitudes toward authority, may create problems in the workplace.
 (2) Improve interpersonal skills such as anger management, expressing concerns, and problem solving to improve work readiness.

 4 Makin' It Work: For Formerly Incarcerated Individuals "Makin' It Work" is a 10-lesson training program designed to help offenders in transition from corrections to the community adjust more successfully to the world of work.